HelixBiogenInstitute/JINA-H/README.md

 Input should be a text or fasta file with **single line spacing** between multiple sequences.

-Maximum Sequence size for Seqeunce Properties depends on system resources

 Maximum sequence limit for 3D modelling is 3000bp per sequence.